Edward Vrdolyak: Later career

-Federal indictment and conviction
+Federal indictments and convictions

 On May 10, 2007, Vrdolyak was indicted by a federal grand jury on charges of bribery, mail fraud and wire fraud.
 Prosecutors later added additional wire fraud charges, and the final indictment included a total of eight counts.
 The case centered on property that was sold by the Chicago Medical School.
 The key witness against Vrdolyak was to be Stuart Levine, a partner in the alleged scheme.
 Prosecutors charged that Vrdolyak and Levine devised a scheme to use Levine's position on the school's board to steer the $15 million sale of a school building to Smithfield Properties - a developer with ties to Vrdolyak.
 It was alleged that the two arranged a $1.5 million kickback from Smithfield to Vrdolyak in return for Levine's support.

 Levine, a close friend and political ally of Vrdolyak, was indicted in 2005 for using his positions on the Illinois Teachers Retirement System board and the Illinois Health Facilities board to obtain kickbacks.
 Levine pleaded guilty in late 2006 and agreed to testify in several corruption cases as a condition of his plea agreement.
 Prosecutors dropped 22 felony charges in return for his cooperation.
 Prosecutors have indicated that Levine wore a recording device while discussing some of the alleged schemes.
 Political insiders expressed surprise at the idea that Vrdolyak would be caught on tape.
 A long-time power broker and target of investigations, the notoriously careful Vrdolyak has been quoted as saying that he "talk[s] to everyone like they're wearing a wire, even my wife".
 Chicago alderman Bernard Stone noted that Vrdolyak was always careful when talking on the phone, once telling Stone to "always talk like the government was on the phone with you".